alexandruakkol/Nowreports_AI/README.md

 ## Models Used

 - Mixtral 8x7b as the client-facing question-answering LLM.
 Runs via Mixtral AI API.
 - alexakkol/BAAI-bge-base-en-nowr-1-2 (on Hugging Face) for embeddings generation.
-Fine-tuned by myself with financial data and synthetic data generation.
-Runs locally.
+Fine-tuned locally with financial data and synthetic data generation.
 - gpt-3.5-turbo-1106 for synthetic training data generation for the embedding model.

 ## Files